teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 # Cats Blender Plugin.

+**From 22/12/2023 there are seperate versions for blender 3.6 and 4.0, see below for the links.
+This version of cats WILL NOT support version below blender 3.6**

 If you are using blender 3.6 please use the latest release [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases).

 If you are using blender 4.0 please download this version [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-4.0), please note blender 4.0 version can be unstable and there will be bugs due to mmd tools not being fully updated for 4.0 yet.